frefrik/norway-finance-statistics/README.md

 ...
 ```
 ---
-#### NIBOR - Norwegian Inter Bank Offered Rate
+#### NIBOR
-Nibor is a collective term for Norwegian money market rates at different maturities.
+Nibor (Norwegian Inter Bank Offered Rate) is a collective term for Norwegian money market rates at different maturities.
 Nibor is intended to reflect the interest rate level a bank require for unsecured money market lending in NOK to another bank.

 ```
 Date,1 Week,1 Month,2 Months,3 Months,6 Months